-Due to the COVID-19 pandemic, the traditional in-person event has been canceled, and no donations or sales will take place this year.
+Due to the COVID-19 pandemic, the traditional in-person event was canceled.

 Online activities and resources are available to promote responsible materials management, waste reduction, reuse, and repair.